Swallowing Awareness Day

 Around one million Australians have a swallowing difficulty.
 Swallowing problems can occur at any stage of life.
 However, the knowledge of dysphagia and its implications remain largely unknown for most Australians.

-The theme for Swallowing Awareness Day in 2017 is: Food and Drink to Die For
+The theme for Swallowing Awareness Day in 2018 is: Swallowing is ageless!

 A secondary theme is: What’s this thing called Dysphagia?